 There are three basic methods of handling this depending on your current environment :

-1. Setting the MaxJsonLength property default value within your web.config.
-(This will only apply to web-services that handle JSON)
+property default value within your web.config.
+(This will only apply to web-services that handle JSON) - Setting the

 Either of these changes will help you avoid any bumps in the road when passing across your large JSON values.